Madonna Shares Rare Pics Of Son Rocco Ritchie To Celebrate His 18th Birthday

 The first photograph she posted on Instagram featured Rocco as a toddler hanging on to his mother’s back.
 They both smile brightly in the snapshot — Madonna with a toothy grin and Rocco showing just a few baby teeth.
 “I am to My Beloved,” she captioned the pic.

-“As My Beloved is to Me,” the pop icon captioned the second picture on Instagram, which featured mother and child both looking straight at the camera with wide eyes and closed lips.
+“As My Beloved is to Me,” the pop icon then captioned the second picture on Instagram, which featured mother and child both looking straight at the camera with wide eyes and closed lips.

 The third image uploaded to Instagram is a bit strange.
 It appears to be a picture of Rocco comprised of hundreds of mini photos of Madonna.
 “Into Your Eyes………My Face Remains,” she captioned the post.
 “18 years went by in the blink of an eye! #happybirthdaymylove.”